IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-blazor.md

 ### {PackageGrids}

+- `All Grids`
+ - Added `GetColumns` / `GetColumnsAsync` methods, which return the grid columns collection.
+ - Added new `RowClick` event.
 - `PivotGrid`
   - Added `Sortable` property for a `PivotDimension`.
   - Added horizontal layout.
 Can be enabled inside the new `PivotUI` property as `RowLayout` `Horizontal`.